PshRealtime/why-not-this-world-saving/README.md

 - Serve as a **proof of concept** for identifying novel catalytic cycles
 - Provide a **framework or tool** for exploring chemical reaction paths using AI
 - Demonstrate the **potential of LLMs** in supporting chemical innovation

-## 🧪 Code

-This project includes **two parallel implementations** of the core functionality:

-- 🦀 `rust/` — An implementation using Rust, along with the original Jupyter notebook prototype.
-The Rust version exists because the author has a strong background in systems programming and is also exploring Rust for performance and educational purposes.
-- 🐍 Root directory — A Python-based version of the notebook, adapted to align with specific project constraints.

-Both versions explore the same chemical logic but differ in language and execution strategy.